Spaceface54/Time-Sandal/scene-flow-1-README.md

 ## Currently not applicable.

 # Reachability:
-## I believe all scenes should be reachable.
+## I believe all scenes should be reachable via tapping and dragging.

 # Transitions:
 ## Currently no fancy transitions.